 The Zimmer NexGen Knee Implant multidistrict litigation is currently the only active knee replacement MDL.

 A federal panel combined the first 18 cases in an Illinois federal court in August 2011.
 There were more than 1,700 lawsuits in the MDL but most were dismissed.

 In February 2018, Zimmer announced a settlement in the remaining lawsuits.
 The exact amount of the settlement is unknown.
 The company and the patients who sued agreed to keep the amount confidential.
 There were 260 cases still pending as of September 2018.

-People have also claimed injuries from other models of knee replacements.
-These include B. Braun and Stryker knee replacement lawsuits.
+Though most of the recent lawsuits name DePuy and Zimmer, people have also claimed injuries from other models of knee replacements including B. Braun and Stryker.

 |Manufacturer||Model Name||Why People Are Suing|

 |B. Braun||Advanced Surface ceramic coated knees||Loosening due to cement failure|

 |DePuy||Attune Knee System||Loosening and instability|

 |Exactech||Optetrack Knee||Excessive wear and premature failure|